 Accordion Association Youth Orchestra who entertained in Auckland and Christchurch.

 Her three adult children have followed their mother's footsteps playing the accordion and enjoying competition successes.
-Renee is a member of the newly formed Auckland Accordion Symphonetta, Shane is a past member of the North Shore Accordion Orchestra and Mark (the eldest) is a past member of the North Shore Accordiana Orchestra.
+Renee is a member of the Auckland Accordion Symphonetta, Shane is a past member of the North Shore Accordion Orchestra and Mark (the eldest) is a past member of the North Shore Accordiana Orchestra.